-This week on "Film Friday" I bring you one of the most groundbreaking and powerful portrayals of juvenile delinquency in cinema history.
-This is also film that forever immortalized James Dean as the ultimate rebel.
+This week on «Film Friday» I bring you one of the most powerful and groundbreaking portrayals of juvenile delinquency in cinema history.
+This is also film that immortalized James Dean as the ultimate rebel and solidified his status as a screen legend.

 |Theatrical release poster|

-Directed by Nicholas Ray, Rebel Without A Cause (1955) opens with teenager Jim Stark (James Dean) sprawled drunk on the sidewalk, playing with a toy monkey.
-He is then taken to the police station, where two other young people have also been brought in: sixteen-year-old Judy (Natalie Wood), who was found wandering the streets, and John 'Plato' Crawford (Sal Mineo), who was caught shooting puppies.
-On the first day of school, Jim learns that Judy is his neighbor and tries to befriend her by offering her a ride to school.
+Directed by Nicholas Ray, Rebel Without a Cause (1955) opens with teenager Jim Stark (James Dean) sprawled drunk on the sidewalk, playing with a toy monkey.
+He is then taken to the police station, where two other teens have also been brought in: sixteen-year-old Judy (Natalie Wood), who was found wandering the streets, and John «Plato» Crawford (Sal Mineo), who was caught shooting puppies.
+On the first day of school, Jim learns that Judy is his neighbor and tries to befriend her by offering her a ride.
 She refuses and is then picked up by her boyfriend, Buzz Gunderson (Corey Allen) and their group of deliquent friends.
 Jim proceeds alone to school, where he is shunned by most of the student body, except Plato, who comes to idolize him as a father figure.

 Jim Stark: If I had one day when I didn't have to be all confused and I didn't have to feel that I was ashamed of everything.
 If I felt that I belonged someplace, you know?

-In the early 1950s, the American public was in a state of high anxiety due to the media's frightening reports of teenage violence and juvenile crime throughout the country.
+In the early 1950s, the American public was in a state of high anxiety due to the media's frightening reports of teenage violence and juvenile crime across the country.
+Parents of the era were appalled by the lifestyle of their children, who began turning their backs on the conformist ideals promoted by adult society.
+Teens longed for greater excitement and freedom, and used their anger and alienation to create their own culture separate from adults.
+Determined to contain what they perceived as reckless behavior, parents imposed a new set of rules upon their teenage children, which caused kids to rebel against their elders.
 At the time, all rebellious adolescent behavior was seen as evidence of a growing problem with juvenile delinquency.
-It was irrelevant whether teens were breaking laws or taboos, or simply bending household rules; the emerging youth culture of rock and roll music, fashion, "hip" slang, fast food, automobiles and open attitudes toward sex was regarded as threatening and incomprehensible.
-But in many ways, these teenagers that grew up in the prosperous 1950s were simply trying to expand their own boundaries by creating their own exciting culture separate from adults.
+It was irre levant whether teens were breaking laws or taboos, or simply bending household rules; the emerging youth culture of rock and roll music, fashion, «hip» slang, fast food, automobiles and open attitudes toward sex was regarded as threatening and incomprehensible.

-Perhaps due to his own strained relationship with his teenage son, director Nicholas Ray was inevitably attracted to was happening with kids all over America.
-Ray had already dealt with the subject of juvenile delinquency in the noir Knock on Any Door (1949), but he was dissatisfied with the film's approach.
-He wanted to avoid what he called "slum area rationalizations" and focus on middle-class teenagers, going beyond the notions of juvenile delinquency of the time and giving them a greater emotional depth.
-Ray wanted the film to be a romantic story too, and eventually drew from Shakespeare's Romeo and Juliet, which he considered "the best play ever written about juvenile delinquency", to construct the relationship between Jim and Judy.
+Perhaps due to his own strained relationship with his teenage son, director Nicholas Ray was inevitably attracted to what was happening with kids all over America.
+Ray had already dealt with the subject of juvenile delinquency in the noir Knock on Any Door (1949), starring Humphrey Bogart and John Derek, but he was dissatisfied with the film's approach.
+He wanted to avoid what he called «slum area rationalizations» and focus on middle-class teenagers, expanding beyond the contemporary notions of juvenile delinquency and giving them a greater emotional depth.
+Ray also wanted the film to be a romantic story and eventually drew from William Shakespeare's Romeo and Juliet, which he considered to be «the best play ever written about juvenile delinquency,» to construct the relationship between Jim Stark and Judy, the two main characters in Rebel Without a Cause.

 |Ray and Dean on a break from filming|